Edmonton, London: Contemporary Edmonton

-By the 1930s the area had become a major shopping destination drawing visitors from a wide catchment area.
+By the 1930s, the area had become a major shopping destination drawing visitors from a wide catchment area.
 The early post war years saw much of the area in a run down state.
 There was also an acute housing shortage.
 Comprehensive redevelopment of the area was agreed in 1960, to a plan by Frederick Gibberd & Partners for a radically transformed urban centre with a pedestrian shopping area, car parking for 3000, 750 flats including three 25 story tower blocks (Grampian House, Mendip House and Pennine House) and new civic and amenity buildings to replace the old town hall and baths.
 When Edmonton was incorporated within the new London Borough of Enfield (1965) plans for the civic buildings were abandoned.
 Only the leisure centre (demolished 2007) set in a car park was completed.
 Building began on the redevelopment in 1965 and completed in 1974.

 In recent years, Edmonton has been transformed from a predominantly white area into one of the most ethnically diverse areas in England as a result of increased immigration.
-At the 2001 census, 66.1% of the population of the Edmonton constituency was white, whereas at the 2011 census, between 36 and 38 percent of the town's three electoral wards was white.
+At the 2001 census, 66.1% of the population of the Edmonton constituency was white, whereas at the 2011 census, between 36 and 38 per cent of the town's three electoral wards was white.

 On 10 February 2005, retailer IKEA opened its Tottenham store on Meridian Way, Edmonton.

 The Edmonton Green area is currently being redeveloped by St. Modwen Properties.
 The £100 million project will include new housing, bus station, clinic and refurbishment of the shopping centre.
 In addition, a 73-room Travelodge hotel will be opened on the development.
 Edmonton Green area is currently being regenerated by St. Modwen Properties, who bought the property from the London Borough of Enfield in 1999.
 Phase 1 was completed in 2007 and includes a Primary health care centre, 176 affordable residential units, bus station, hotel, leisure centre, new retail outlets and the refurbishment of the existing multi-storey car park.
 Demolition of the original 1970's leisure centre has been completed, that enabled construction to commence of a new Asda supermarket which opened in November 2008.

 The then Mayor of London, Boris Johnson, visited Edmonton in November 2008 to release his Time For Action plan.
 He claimed his proposals would help stop young people becoming repeat offenders.

 Edmonton currently has some of the highest levels of unemployment in Britain, with the recession of the late 2000s pushing unemployment to nearly 14% by 2009.

 On 18 June 2011 over 400 people marched through Edmonton to make a stand against gun and knife crime.

 As part of the 2012 Summer Olympics preparations, the Olympic torch relay passed through Edmonton on 25 July 2012 at Fore Street en route to Haringey.

 Up to 5000 new homes and 3000 new jobs will be created by the £1.5 billion Meridian Water redevelopment on former industrial land by 2026.